Reddy Guide Service

 Horsepower per Engine: 90

-Captain John's updated 18' Alumacraft is a fishing machine loaded with top-tier electronics that'll put you on the fish.
-This boat features dual Humminbird 12" Helix units with Down Imaging, Side Imaging, and MEGA 360, plus Garmin ECHOMAP units with Panoptix LiveScope - basically, we can see exactly what's happening below and around us.
-The bow-mounted LiveScope transducer and port-side LVS32 give us eyes underwater, while the Minn Kota Ultrex Quest trolling motor with Spot-Lock keeps us positioned perfectly over active fish.
-Whether we're targeting brown trout, Chinook salmon, Coho, lake trout, or steelhead, this setup gives us every advantage on Lake Michigan's waters around Milwaukee Harbor, Racine, Port Washington, and Kenosha.
-The live bait well keeps our offerings fresh, and modern GPS ensures we hit the most productive spots.
-This private trip accommodates up to 6 anglers comfortably, with all tackle and instruction provided.
-Just bring your Wisconsin fishing license with Great Lakes trout stamp and get ready for some serious action.
+Captain John's updated 18' Alumacraft is your ticket to Lake Michigan's best fishing action.
+This isn't your average fishing boat – it's loaded with serious electronics including dual Humminbird 12" Helix units with Down Imaging, Side Imaging, and MEGA 360, plus Garmin ECHOMAP systems featuring Panoptix LiveScope.
+The bow-mounted LiveScope transducer and port-side LVS32 give you underwater vision like never before.
+A Minn Kota Ultrex Quest trolling motor with Spot-Lock keeps you positioned perfectly while targeting brown trout, Chinook salmon, Coho salmon, lake trout, and steelhead.
+The live bait well keeps your presentation fresh, and modern GPS ensures we hit the most productive spots from Milwaukee Harbor to Kenosha.
+Captain John knows these waters inside and out, making this private 6-hour adventure perfect for beginners and seasoned anglers alike.
+Just bring your Wisconsin license and Great Lakes trout stamp – everything else is covered.

 Reddy Guide Service